 All students are welcome to use the library and to borrow books from it.
-The main entrance to the Social Sciences and Humanities Library can be reached by taking the lift to Level 4 of the library building.
+The Social Sciences and Humanities Library is on level 3 and 4 of the library building.

 The Library has a computerised on-line catalogue which provides up-to-date information on books on loan or in Open Reserve.
 Reference Staff of the Social Sciences and Humanities Library are there to help you use the on-line catalogue.
-In addition, sets of the Library's microfiche catalogue are available for consultation.
-Both the on-line catalogue and microfiche catalogue will tell you where in the Library the material you want is located.
+The on-line catalogue and microfiche catalogue will tell you where in the Library the material you want is located.

-Acting Social Sciences and Humanities Librarian: Pam O'Brien
+Social Sciences and Humanities Librarian: Pam O'Brien